bougui505/blog/_posts/2015-07-07-modulo_in_bash.markdown

         sleep $t
     done

-allow to increment the sleep by `$i % 15 + 2` which can be convenient to wait for a long process in background and to avoid overloading of the machine.
+allows to increment the sleep by `$i % 15 + 2` which can be convenient to wait for a long process in background and to avoid overloading of the machine.